UNIRIS/POC_DB/README.md

 ## INTRODUCTION

-This study was made to have the necessary metrics and hypothesis to choose the right NOSQL engine for Uniris Miners
+This study was made to have the necessary metrics and hypothesis to choose the right NOSQL engine for Uniris Nodes

 ## ASSUMPTIONS